 Mock interviews are provided when necessary and past students are occasionally invited back to give advice to current Sixth Formers.
-Courses and 'taster sessions' are also advertised by e-mail throughout the year to provide students with an insight into careers, professions and undergraduate courses.
+Courses and 'taster sessions' are also advertised by email throughout the year to provide students with an insight into careers, professions and undergraduate courses.
 Students applying to the Universities of Oxford and Cambridge benefit from dedicated specialist advice and support to help maximise their chances of success.

-In 2017, 92% of Year 13 students who applied to study at university were accepted on to undergraduate courses and, of those, 20% secured places at Russell Group universities.
-An impressive four students secured their Oxbridge places with outstanding results, our highest for many years.
+In 2016, 90% of Year 13 students that applied to study at university were accepted on to undergraduate courses and, of those, 25% secured places at Russell Group universities.